Trust-Preserved Human-Robot Shared Autonomy enabled by Bayesian Relational Event Modeling: User Study

 \textbf{Experimental Setup:} A simulation interface to perform the SAR task was developed using the Graphical User Interfaces (GUIs) tool in Matlab, as illustrated in Fig. \ref{fig:interface}.
 The center figure displays the workspace of SAR, where the buildings are represented with squares.
 We deploy a team that contains one human and two robots, whose locations are displayed by the blue circle ``H'' and green circles ``R1'' and ``R2'', respectively.
 The icons on the left of the workspace demonstrate the colors used to represent the different statuses of those buildings.
 The right interface part displays the actions that the user can conduct.
 In the ``Command to Robot'' panel, users can inquire about about each robot’s current targeted building by choosing the corresponding robot in the pop-menu and hitting the “Status?” button.
 Similarly, users can also instruct a certain robot to go to a certain building by changing the pop-menus and hitting the “Go!” button.
 The ``Human'' panel is used by the users to control the human's movement, and conduct different sub-tasks.

 \textbf{Procedure:} Each participant received an instruction document that contained an explanation of the scenario and tasks, and an instruction on how to use the interface.

 The participant first played the game in the practice phase to get familiar with the task and interface.
-In this phase, the robots were assigned two fixed autonomy levels, one with a higher autonomy level ($L_{\alpha}=0.9$) and one with a lower autonomy level ($L_{\alpha} = 0.1$).
+In this phase, the robots were assigned two fixed autonomy levels, one with a higher autonomy level ($L_{\text{autonomy}}=0.9$) and one with a lower autonomy level ($L_{\text{autonomy}} = 0.1$).
 To prevent the participants from learning how to go about the entire SAR operation, the scenarios (which building was burning, which one had a gas leak, where they were located, which one had people) were randomized for each trial.
-Participants could try as many trials as they wish at this stage, after which they were asked to report their 10-point Likert scale on their trust in each robot.
+Participants could try as many trials as they wish at this stage, after which they were asked to report their 11-point Likert scale on their trust in each robot (in what degree they tend to accept the robot's decisions).
 The interaction and trust data collected at this stage was utilized to perform the offline learning for team properties grounding, which captured the individual differences of the participants (e.g. if a higher trust predicts the probability of sending fewer inquiring messages).

 In the next stage, a within-subject design was applied, namely, each participant completed the tasks with two conditions (\textit{Baseline SA} and \textit{Trust-preserved SA}) for 6 trials, with the order of conditions counterbalanced across the participants.
 After completing the experimental tasks, participants were administered a brief questionnaire to assess their user experiences.